 When judging book design, I am looking for fresh responses and a sense of adventure, where the designer has left their comfort zone and created the unexpected.
 That ability to refine an idea down to its simplest form to convey the author’s ideas, and the discipline to distil them to a pure form.
-I am not interested in trends, if it is a trend it has already happened multiple times and this for me is not the ethos of the D&AD Professional Awards.
+I am not interested in trends, if it is a trend it has already happened multiple times and this for me is not the ethos of the D&AD Awards.

 In 2016, D&AD changed the categorisation of the Book Design category.
 Previously it had been simply front covers and entire books.
-2017 will be the second year where the category has 11 subdivisions.
+2017 was the second year where the category has 11 subdivisions.
 When I was a judge in 2012 there was a lot of heated debate around the constraints of trade publishing versus the specialist limited edition books.
 The restrictions that are imposed on trade books in terms of budget and production finishes are extreme compared to the freedom and budgets available to designers of limited edition specialist books.

 It is liberating to be able to judge these diverse books on their own merits, and I am intrigued as to how the discussions will play out this time around.
 I think it will remove the impossible pressure to compare these very different types of books, making arguments much more rich and focused.
 The fact that D&AD is a global awards organisation means I will be exposed to work that I rarely encounter in my daily life in the UK.
 This makes it even more exciting for me personally.